etofizy/OUR-WORLD/README.md

 hii everybody

-i am an accountant, Project management enthusiast and a buuding Business Analyst
+i am an accountant, Project Management Enthusiast and a budding Business Analyst